 Eyewitnesses can be key to proving you are not to blame.
 Eyewitnesses have information no one else does about how the crash occurred.
 Accident reconstructionists can use this information to piece together who caused the accident.

 Talk to eyewitnesses on your own after a car accident.
 Record their statements using a cellphone or have them sign a statement in writing.
 You can also collect this information later if your injuries are too severe to do so at the scene.

 Hire a Car Accident Attorney

 If the insurance company of the other driver is refuting liability for your car accident in Arizona, you may need to hire an attorney to help you prove you were not at fault.
 An attorney can help you gather evidence of the other driver’s fault.

 Your lawyer can also go up against an insurance claims adjuster to argue against your alleged fault for the crash.
-Speak to a car accident attorney in Phoenix for more information.
+Speak to a Phoenix car accident attorney for more information.